Pierre-sur-Haute military radio station

 The Pierre-sur-Haute military radio station is a French military communications site that has been in use since 1913.
 The 30 ha station is located on a hilltop in the Sauvain and Job communes 45.6531°N 3.8084°E. The site contains three towers, the tallest of which is a 55-metre-high civilian telecommunication tower owned by Télédiffusion de France.

 In April 2013, the French interior intelligence agency DCRI pressured the president of Wikimedia France, Rémi Mathis, into deleting the French-language Wikipedia article about the station.
 It was then promptly restored by another Wikipedia contributor living in Switzerland.
-As a result of the controversy, the article temporarily became the most read page on the French Wikipedia, which was noted as an example of the Streisand effect.
+As a result of the controversy, the article temporarily became the most read page on the French Wikipedia, a notable example of the Streisand effect.